lupopedia/WOLFIE_HEADERS/README.md

 - New 10-section format (WHO, WHAT, WHERE, WHEN, WHY, HOW, DO, HACK, OTHER, TAGS)
 - Required fields: `agent_id`, `channel_number` (000-999), `version: 2.0.0`
 - Enhanced agent system integration
-- Channel architecture improvements (1000 channels: 000-999)
+- Channel architecture improvements (channels 000-999, maximum 999)
 - Stricter validation rules

 **NEW FEATURES** (v2.0.1):